NeftalemMG/Majornomics/README.md

 The UI is still not mobile friendly so until we update it, just have your full desktop screen up.
 It will look a little clustered if you guys do half screen.

+And after making changes, please dont push your npm packages to the remote repo.

 **;)**